dlubitz/ddev/docs/content/users/quickstart.md

 For **Magento 1**, DDEV settings go into `app/etc/local.xml`.

 In **Magento 2**, DDEV settings go into `app/etc/env.php`.

+For **Neos/Flow**, DDEV settings are written to `Configuration/Development/Ddev/Settings.ddev.yaml`.
+If `Configuration/Development/Ddev/Settings.ddev.yaml` exists and is not managed by DDEV, it will not be modified.

 For **TYPO3**, DDEV settings are written to `AdditionalConfiguration.php`.
 If `AdditionalConfiguration.php` exists and is not managed by DDEV, it will not be modified.